bolderbrush10/SearchlightAssault/README.md

 control.lua             - handles event registrations & filtering, calls behavior from the control-*.lua files

-control-searchlight.lua - controls foe seeking behavior, turret-boosting behavior, etc control-turtle.lua      - behaviors for the dummy-entity that the spotlight "attacks" to render a light at surface locations control-grid.lua        - optimizies searches for foes and spotlights by breaking apart the world into 'grid' units control-forces          - sets up the forces assigned to hidden entities
+control-searchlight.lua - controls foe seeking behavior, range-boosting behavior, etc. Interacts with other control-* files. control-turtle.lua      - behaviors for the dummy-entity that the spotlight "attacks" to render a light at surface locations control-grid.lua        - optimizies searches for foes and spotlights by breaking apart the world into 'grid' units control-forces          - sets up the forces assigned to hidden entities